scorpido74/azure-docs.nl-nl/articles/automation/troubleshoot/update-management.md

 ### <a name="cause"></a>Oorzaak

-De machine is al onboarded naar een andere werk ruimte voor Updatebeheer.
+De machine is al geïmplementeerd in een andere werk ruimte voor Updatebeheer.

 ### <a name="resolution"></a>Oplossing